ppqSense/QubeDocs/docs/QubeCL_Current_Manual/QubeCL_Manual_v5.md

 - Use a function generator to generate a proper demodulation signal, with 7 dBm magni- tude and a frequency between 300 kHz and 100 MHz.
 Connect this signal to the **REF in** ( C13 ) connector.

 - Activate the modulation signal to the laser, monitoring the ER signal youll be able to ﬁnd the characteristic PDH signal waveform.
 Adjust the modulation signal phase until you ﬁnd the value that minimizes the carrier contribution to the signal, leaving only the sidebands contributions.
-At that point, the right phase to obtain a good lock is that value ± 90°.
+At that point, the right phase to obtain a good lock is that value $`+/-`$ 90°.
 Try one of those two values and LOCK the loop in P mode, if only the sidebands contributions are magniﬁed try the other phase value, otherwise this is the right one.

----

 - While locked and in P mode, change the P1 and P2 values until you ﬁnd the combination that produces the best eﬀects on the signal transmitted by the cavity.
 Reduce the amplitude of the ramp signal used to scan the lasers frequency searching for the one that matches the cavity while adjusting its oﬀset to keep the lasers frequency close to the resonance.

 - Activate the PI mode and search for the best PI parameters combination, which guar- antees the best locking performance.

 Once the lock has been successfully achieved, the **Slow Loop** functionality can be activated in order to compensate phase errors arising because of slow drifting environmental parameters.
-To do so, please check **chapter 10.**
+To do so, please check [](#10-advanced-operations---slow-drift-compensation).

 ---

 ## 9 Advanced Operations - LIA module